 To get here, you can take a bus from Plaza Santiago to Izcuchaca.
 They run about every 15 minutes and only cost 3 Soles for a one-way ticket!

 After about 45 minutes of driving you’ll end up in Izcuchaca.
-THe bus station is in the heart of the city, so from here you can begin walking and exploring.
+The bus station is in the heart of the city, so from here you can begin walking and exploring.

 Remember, here you can take it easy and relax in this authentic Peruvian town.
 Grab some food, explore, and relax among the mountains.
 It really is a gorgeous place with a relaxing vibe.